arcb01/g-narrator/README.md

 This project is proposed as an easy-to-use and functional alternative that can work in any kind of scenario.

 ## Usage
-When it comes to usage, this app can be used by everyone.
-However, people having some kind of visual imparement will benefit the most from using it.
+Thiss application is intended for visually impaired users.
 Furthurmore, this application could also serve as inspiration for encouraging game developers to include this kind of accessibility feature inside their games.

 ## Application demo
 In the following video it is shown how the application works: